ranjanpradhan0912/github-basics/readme.md

 #Basics
-Getting started with github and git.
+Getting started with github and git